 - Non-academic departments recognized by the President's Office, such as Athletics

-- University student groups registered with and approved by Student Activities & Leadership
+- University student groups registered with and approved by Office of Student Engagement

 Stanford Event Organizer cannot be: